noredact/doc-paster/README.md

   - Shift+(+/-) adjust the text's darkness
     - Ctrl+Shift+(+/-) adjust both of these at the same time
   - The window can be shrunk to only show what is loaded to the number pad with Ctrl+h
+- To disable the program so the number pad can be used regularly, press the * (multiply) key

 # Known Issues
 - This uses the clipboard to send the elements, so pressing keys too fast may result in unintended behavior
   - This is due to the ctrl key being held down by the program
 - The first time the program launches some defaults don't load properly
+- Text scrolling (text that doesn't fit in box scrolls)
+  - A checkbox is supposed to start/stop this but only works if program launches with scrolling enabled
+- Adjusting jump to/increment parameters requires mouse position to be exactly on the number
+- Font size section requires fixing to match how adjust increment/ jump to position controls work